-Click the Record Arm (Θ) button to record-enable the track.
+Click the Record Arm (0) button to record-enable the track.
 When you begin audio recording, the audio signal will be recorded to this track.

-Tip: You can record-enable multiple tracks in Track View Mode or in the Channel Mixer by pressing and holding Ctrl (Windows) or # (macOS) while clicking the Arm button to each track.
+Tip: You can record-enable multiple tracks in Track View Mode or in the Channel Mixer by pressing and holding Ctrl (Windows) or % (macOS) while clicking the Arm button to each track.
+You can also adjust the Record Arm behavior by changing the Rec Arm setting under Preferences > Sequencer.